Women, Pregnancy, and Epilepsy

 But that's not the whole story.
 Research has recently shown that women taking Lamictal have a higher risk of breakthrough seizures during pregnancy.
 That's because metabolism of Lamictal -- as well as other antiepileptic drugs -- increases during pregnancy.
 This can cause a drop in the level of antiseizure medication in your system.
 If that level gets too low, you could have a seizure.
 But if your doctor prescribes a higher dose of Lamictal to make sure that you don't have breakthrough seizures, there could be a higher risk of damage to your baby.

 What makes things a bit more confusing is that information about the safety of antiseizure drugs during pregnancy is changing all the time.
-"This makes managing epilepsy during pregnancy very complicated," says Jacqueline French, MD, professor of neurology at New York University's Langone Medical Center and co-director of Epilepsy Research and Epilepsy Clinical Trials at the NYU Comprehensive Epilepsy Center.
-"It's important that women with epilepsy who want to become pregnant make sure they are seeing a doctor who keeps up to date on all the newest research.
-What we know about epilepsy and pregnancy literally changes from month to month."
+As a result, managing epilepsy during pregnancy can be complicated.
+If you who want to become pregnant make sure you see a doctor who keeps up to date on all the newest research.
 You can also check with the Epilepsy Foundation if you have questions.